Semantic Router: On the Feasibility of Hijacking MLLMs via a Single Adversarial Perturbation: Design Details of RIST Dataset

 To ensure that each sequence captures a unique event while preserving diversity across the dataset, our annotators review more than 1 TB of video footage and manually filter out highly similar images.
 Each image in RIST is independently cross-validated by two annotators to ensure both quality and diversity.

-\textbf{AutoDriving} is designed to simulate the decision chain of a driving autonomous vehicle.
+\textbf{AutoDriving} is designed to simulate stateless decisions of a driving autonomous vehicle.
 It comprises 15 trajectories, each further segmented into 5 distinct categories.
 Each category is represented by a sequence of 10 POV images, formatted as 1920x1080 pixel JPG images.
 The initial POV driving videos for AutoDriving are sourced from the OpenDV-2K dataset \cite{yang2024generalized} and the ONCE dataset \cite{mao2021one}.
 This curation spans multiple countries and varies in temporal and meteorological conditions to ensure diversity.

-\textbf{RoboTasking} is curated to evaluate the robustness of robotic decision chains in realistic indoor environments.
+\textbf{RoboTasking} is curated to evaluate the robustness of robotic stateless decisions in realistic indoor environments.
 It consists of 13 trajectories, each of which is divided into 2 categories.
 Similarly, each category comprises a sequence of 10 POV images, captured at a resolution of 320x180 pixels and stored as JPG files.
 The original POV robot videos for RoboTasking are sourced from the DROID dataset~\cite{tang2025deep}, utilizing the robot's wrist-mounted camera perspective.
 We cover a wide range of robotic tasks (e.g., grasping objects, placing items, and operating tools) across various environments, including kitchens, living rooms, and workshops.